 TIP: Buy virgin, unrefined coconut oil.
 However, to make soap, rather buy the cheapest and refined option.

-Approximate cost: R60-100 for one litre.
+Approximate cost: R60-R150 for one litre depending on quality.

 Approximate cost: R100 for 500g.